 Good news – you can eat jelly babies.
 Preferably not every day, but all food colourings in the UK need to pass strict tests to make sure they’re safe.
 Some people think more research still needs to be done into this, but right now you’re OK to put some jelly in your belly.

 Do you risk getting cancer if you use a mobile phone?
-No – there’s no evidence to suggest that.
+No - the evidence doesn't suggest that.
 Do you risk walking into a lamppost and hurting yourself if you text while walking?
 Yes – so mind how you go.

 Keeping your phone in your bra